 A variety of resources are available for the teaching of Mathematics and these are regularly reviewed and updated by the Subject Leader.
 They are kept in the classrooms and in the Resource room.
-In the library there are a range of mathematics topic books and these can be supplemented by the Schools Library topic loan facility.

 Health and Safety Issues in Mathematics include